 Over the last 4-5 years, we have successfully implemented several courses featuring gamification for serious learning across most of the corporate training needs.
 We have also successfully used gamification techniques for:

-At EI Design, we are seeing wider adoption of partial gamification techniques across corporate training needs.
+At EI, we are seeing wider adoption of partial gamification techniques across corporate training needs.
 Interestingly, one major case in point is compliance training.

 As the costs of designing courses with gamification go down, there is a better business case for L&D teams to justify this investment.